Freelance writer with ecommerce experience

 - Be a native English speaker

-- You know how to optimize an article for SEO without keyword stuffing it
+- Know how to optimize an article for SEO without hurting the readability

 If you’re interested, here is what will happen:

 - Send me your answers to the questions below

 - If we think you might be a good fit, we’ll reach out to talk about the next steps.
 (If we don’t, we’ll also let you know)